 - Do you take medications for your gout?
 What types of medications?
 How long have you taken these prescriptions?

-As we mentioned earlier, the longer you’ve been taking a prescription gout medication then the higher your chance of having other health complications.
+As I mentioned earlier, the longer you’ve been taking a prescription gout medication then the higher your chance of having other health complications.

 For example, you may develop hormonal problems or gastric ulcers because of long-term steroid use.